znes/openmod.sh/doc/api.rst

 * hubs_as_elements <boolean>
 * sequences <boolean>

-The follwoing example shows a member of an API output from this query:
+The following example shows a member of an API output from this query:

 .. code:: bash